moonbot/shotgun-cache-server/README.md

 - Project specific schema for entity config manager?
 - Binary support for images, thumbnails, etc...
+- Implement support for filtering entities that are cached.
+	- This is easy to do on initial import
+	- However, we need some way to maintain the filters through Event Log updates
 - Figure out a way to handle storing of event log entries
 	- No easy way to load event log entries for before the cache started due to lack of support for filtering based on the `meta` field.